 So, the last time I went shopping, I picked up some popcorn kernels.
 I’m going old school.

-This grown up Sweet & Spicy Wasabi Popcorn is just right for an evening in – perhaps as a yummy treat for tonight’s Grammy Awards or a casual Valentine’s date night in with a movie.
+This grown-up Sweet & Spicy Wasabi Popcorn is just right for an evening in – perhaps as a yummy treat for the Grammy Awards or a casual Valentine’s date night in with a movie.
 I think you will really love it.